svobtom/onedata4sci/docs/source/labs/oneprovider.rst

 Configuration of Oneprovider
 -----------------------------------
 In following steps, the setup of Oneprovider will be done.
 Access by web browser URL https://example.domain.eu:9443.
 Beginning of Onepanel installation is done through web browser with self-signed certificate.
-Your browser will alert you about this, but this is expected one-off matter.
-During this process will be generated valid Let’s Encrypt certificate, which will be used for further communication.
-You can also use your own certificate e.g., issued by your institution.
+Your browser will alert you about this, but this is expected.
+During this process valid Let’s Encrypt certificate will be generated.
+This certificate will be used for further communication.
+You can also use your own certificate.

 .. image:: images/02_OP_setup.png
    :width: 500